ALGOL

-ALGOL 68 is substantially different from ALGOL 60 and was not well received, so in general "Algol" means ALGOL 60 and its dialects.
+ALGOL 68 is substantially different from ALGOL 60 and was not well received, so reference to "Algol" is generally understood to mean ALGOL 60 and its dialects.

 History

 ALGOL was developed jointly by a committee of European and American computer scientists in a meeting in 1958 at the Swiss Federal Institute of Technology in Zurich (cf. ALGOL 58).
-It specified three different syntaxes: a reference syntax, a publication syntax, and an implementation syntax.
-The different syntaxes permitted it to use different keyword names and conventions for decimal points (commas vs periods) for different languages.
+It specified three different syntaxes: a reference syntax, a publication syntax, and an implementation syntax, syntaxes that permitted it to use different keyword names and conventions for decimal points (commas vs periods) for different languages.

-ALGOL was used mostly by research computer scientists in the United States and in Europe.
-Its use in commercial applications was hindered by the absence of standard input/output facilities in its description and the lack of interest in the language by large computer vendors other than Burroughs Corporation.
+ALGOL was used mostly by research computer scientists in the United States and in Europe; commercial applications were hindered by the absence of standard input/output facilities in its description, and the lack of interest in the language by large computer vendors (other than Burroughs Corporation).
 ALGOL 60 did however become the standard for the publication of algorithms and had a profound effect on future language development.

 John Backus developed the Backus normal form method of describing programming languages specifically for ALGOL 58.
 It was revised and expanded by Peter Naur for ALGOL 60, and at Donald Knuth's suggestion renamed Backus–Naur form.

 Peter Naur: "As editor of the ALGOL Bulletin I was drawn into the international discussions of the language and was selected to be member of the European language design group in November 1959.
 In this capacity I was the editor of the ALGOL 60 report, produced as the result of the ALGOL 60 meeting in Paris in January 1960."

-The following people attended the meeting in Paris (from 1 to 16 January):
+The following people attended the meeting in Paris (from 11 to 16 January):